ziyunhx/storm-net-adapter/README.md

 - Add spout classes based on ISpout and add bolt classes based on IBolt or IBasicBolt, Both of those need using Storm.
-For more information check the [StormSimple project](https://github.com/ziyunhx/storm-net-adapter/tree/master/samples/StormSimple "StormSimple Project").
+For more information check the [StormSample project](https://github.com/ziyunhx/storm-net-adapter/tree/master/samples/StormSample "StormSample Project").

 - Build your project and copy the resources to storm topology project.
 Create a java topology class.
 For more information check the [storm-starter](https://github.com/ziyunhx/storm-net-adapter/tree/master/storm-starter "storm-starter").